 No, no, no… Blame it on Facebook Itself

 But here’s the kicker.
 Why are these folks doing this?
 I’ve even seen non-profit business pages doing this.
+Well, not everyone looking to generate leads for mortgages on a social media website like Linkedin does this, but there are some businesses that have got into that habit.

 Basically, they are turning the concept of “virality” on its head.
 Typically, when a video goes “viral”, it’s because the original gets liked and shared a ton of times.
 Facebook can track the analytics from the original upload to the upteenth share through millions of viewers.
 But see, once someone like Ellis downloads the video instead, and uploads it to their wall, the virality is stolen.
 Facebook now considers that video a totally different video and the “owner” to be Ellis, not the original content creator.